 As a stay-at-home parent, you might think saving for retirement isn’t an option for you.
 After all, I’ve never seen a kid offer a 401(k) plan, no matter how many hours a parent has spent caring for them.
 But I’ve got some great news: Just because you aren’t the primary breadwinner doesn’t mean you can’t save for retirement thanks to two magic words—spousal IRA.

 The Spousal IRA: No Personal Income Needed

-Rich Pombo, an investing professional in Albany, New York, says his wife has been a stay-at-home mom for 27 years.
+This isn’t uncommon.
+Take Rich P. for example, an investing professional in Albany, NY.
+Rich’s wife has been a stay-at-home mom for 27 years.
 "I wouldn’t trade it for the world," he says.
 "The fruit it produces is amazing."

-But no matter how hard Rich’s wife worked to keep the household running, one worry persisted.
+But no matter how hard Rich’s wife worked to keep the household running, one concern kept popping up.

 "My wife would feel like she wasn’t contributing enough," he says.
 That’s because she was looking at it from a purely financial standpoint.
 "Even though my wife and I see the money I earn as our money, there’s still some part of her that sees it as money she can’t spend."